SAP-samples/kyma-runtime-samples/principal-prop-on-premise/README.md

 ## Context

-The principal propagation relies on the exchange of the JWT token received in Kyma.
+The principal propagation relies on exchanging the JWT token received in Kyma.
 The exchanged token is then forwarded to the SAP Cloud Connector and is used to identify the logged-in user.

 You can use either XSUAA or SAP Identity Authentication Service (IAS) as an external identity provider with user federation.